kondrak/YendorianTalesRE/README.md

-# Yendorian Tales - reverse engineering
+# Yendorian Tales 2 & 3 - game data reverse engineering
+Yendorian Tales 2 (Book I: Chapter 2) and Yendorian Tales 3: The Tyrants of Thaine are fairly forgotten games of the late 1990s which by today's standard can be considered a clone of Might and Magic series.
+The goal of this project is to extract and descibe basic game data used by these games which could potentially lead to a modern remake or serve as a basis of a test project for a dungeon crawler game.
-Done using HxD editor and DosBox with debugger feature enabled to track all assembly calls - reverse engineering old games is really easy these days!
+All work was done using the HxD editor and DosBox's debugger to track assembly calls.

 ## Graphics
-Both games store image date in a dedicated, uncompressed `PICTURES.VGA` file which is a concatenated stream of bytes - each one representing a single pixel referencing a color index in proper DOS palette.
-There's no size nor color information stored in this file, all data is fetched directly from the game's .EXE file.
-Graphics are grouped by size ranging from the largest (fullscreen images) to smallest (8x8 pixel icons used throughout the game).
-Palette data was extracted using DosBox's screen capture feature and saved as `.pal` files. `PICTURES.VGA` is kept open during runtime and required images are fetched as memory offsets by the game when necessary.
-Most animation effects (enhanced weapons, texture shimmering) is done using good old palette cycling and different enemy variantions are also achieved by using different colors - extraction program only uses the primary palette for simplicity.
-Game runs in mode 13h at all times, one exception being the Pacific splash screen which is 640x480 and stored in the .EXE as a PCX file.
-For some reason both games fetch this data and save it on the disk, only to remove it after exiting the game.
+Both games store image data in a dedicated `PICTURES.VGA` file which is an uncompressed stream of bytes - each one representing a single pixel referencing an index in a specific 256-color DOS palette.
+There's no size nor offset information stored in this file, everything is kept in the game's executable.
+Graphics are grouped by size, ranging from the largest (fullscreen images) to smallest (8x8 pixel icons used throughout the game). `PICTURES.VGA` is kept open during runtime and required images are fetched when necessary.
+Games runs in mode 13h at all times, one exception being the Pacific splash screen which is 640x480 pixels and stored in the executable as a .PCX file.
+For some reason this image is extracted and saved on the disk during startup, only to be removed after exiting the game.

+### Color palette
-Last color in the palette is used for transparency colorkeying - the extracted palette modifies that value to magenta for better distinction.
-Sample extraction program can also export palette colors to RGBA format with the final palette color being treated as transparency level.
+Palette data was extracted using DosBox's screen capture and saved as binary `.pal` files.
+Final color is used for transparency information - the extracted palettes set that value to magenta for better distinction.
+Most animation effects (enhanced weapons, texture shimmering) is achieved with color cycling - a common technique used in games at the time.

+### Enemies

 <p align="center"><img src="bariag.png"></p>

-All enemies consist of 10 frames in total:
-Idle animation - first 6 frames (looped in a ping-pong manner) Attack animation - next 3 frames
-Pain animation - last 1 frame

-This is true even for creatures that don't have dedicated Idle/Attack/Pain animations (like Dwarf Towers) - the images are simply duplicated.
-For different variants of the same enemy (for example Centipede and Millipede) different palette colors are being used.
+Enemies consist of 10 fixed-size frames: 6 frames for idle animations, 3 frames for attack, 1 frame for pain state - this is true even for creatures that don't have dedicated idle/attack/pain animations (like Dwarf Towers) - the images are simply duplicated.
+For multiple variants of the same enemy (Centipede/Millipede etc.) different palette colors are being used.

+### Scene elements
-Scene objects are duplicated in flipped and unflipped variants (used depending on player position in the world) - wasteful in terms of space but it seems this approach was easier for the developers.
+Most objects are duplicated in flipped and unflipped variants (used depending on player position in the world) - wasteful in terms of space but it seems this approach was easier for the developers.
+Some of them (for example portals) have a palette effect attached to them.
 All sky and ground textures are represented by two images - flipped and unflipped, even if there's only one variant used in the game (like Astral Plane sky texture).
-Again, this is wasteful but apparently it was easier for developers to program when assuming fixed number of frames for specific items.

-## Sounds
+## Digitized sounds
-Yendorian Tales uses Creative Voice File (.VOC) for digitized audio.
+Both games use Creative Voice File (.VOC) for digitized audio.
 Sound files are stored uncompressed in the game's `WORLD.DAT` file.
-Size information and file offsets are stored in the .EXE file - for Yendorian Tales 2, sound data starts at offset `0x2EBF1` and `0x2D057` for Yendorian Tales 3.
-In both cases, audio data is followed by file sizes, so all information is there for data extraction.
-These files are supported by most modern sound players - VLC being my tool of choice for verification.
+Size information and file offsets are kept in the executable - for Yendorian Tales 2 (`SWREG.EXE`), sound data starts at offset `0x2EBF1` and for Yendorian Tales 3 (`REGISTER.EXE`), data starts at offset `0x2D057`.
+In both cases, the data block is followed by file sizes - 2 bytes per file followed by a 0x00 byte.
+Most modern media players (like VLC) support .VOC playback without any problem.

 ## Music
-Yedndorian Tales uses Creative Music File (.CMF) which is similar to standard MIDI.
-Unlike the latter format, instrument banks are stored directly in the file, this way the music sounds exactly the same on every system.
-Just like digitized sounds, all CMF files are stored uncompressed in `WORLD.DAT` with size and offset information being stored in the game's .EXE file.
-For Yendorian Tales 2, music data starts at offset `0x2EB73` and `0x2CFC7` for Yendorian Tales 3.
-Music data is followed by file sizes, following the same rule as with .VOC files.
-Unlike the latter though, these files are hardly supported by modern audio players, so your best bet is to record it in DosBox to .WAV files and save it in a widely supported compressed format.
+Both games use Creative Music File (.CMF) for music.
+Unlike MIDI, this format stores instrument banks directly in the file - this way the playback sounds exactly the same with every audio driver.
+Just like digitized sounds, all .CMF files are stored uncompressed in `WORLD.DAT` with size and offset information being stored in the game's executable.
+For Yendorian Tales 2, music data starts at offset `0x2EB73` and for Yendorian Tales 3 it starts at `0x2CFC7`.
+The data block is followed by file sizes, following the same rule as with .VOC files (2 bytes per track followed by a 0x00 byte).
+Creative Music File is hardly supported by contemporary audio players, so the only ay to play it back is to either use a music player in DosBox (like MuchMusic) or convert it to a more modern format.